Skip to main content

 • Span type: Apply to root spans or all spans.

-Online scoring runs asynchronously in the background.
+Online scoring rules run asynchronously in the background.
 View results in the logs page alongside other scores.
-For more information, see Score logs automatically.
+Rules can also be created and managed when working with individual scorers.
+For more information, see Create scoring rules.

 Configure span iframes